-Below you find some of the growing regions throughout the world that are very well know in the coffee industry.
-There are of course a lot of very small niche regions like Boliva, and Zambia for example but they are not very well known and do not produce that much coffee for market.
+Below you find some of the growing regions throughout the world that are very well-known in the coffee industry.
+There are of course a lot of very small niche regions like Bolivia and Zambia, for example, but they are not very well known and do not produce that much coffee for market.
 We are not saying by any means that small regions do not produce great coffee, its just a niche market.
 Hawaii is a niche market but it is very well known due to the demand and very low supply.
 A good pound of Hawaii Kona Extra Fancy can easily go for $40-50 per pound without even blinking an eye.

 Other Great Coffee from around the World:

-- Hawaii Coffee (Kona is the most well known coffee of Hawaii as well as the most demanded, hence the high price tag)
+- Hawaii Coffee (Kona is the most well known & most demanded coffee of Hawaii, hence the high price tag)